 1) Bolsa Palace & Church of São Francisco

 Igreja de São Francisco and Bolsa Palace are next to each other, so you can go from one to another.
-Both these buildings are in Porto’s historical centre, which is a UNESCO World Heritage site.
+Both these buildings are in Porto’s historical center, which is a UNESCO World Heritage site.

 I have included only two places from here on the first day and some on the second day to keep the itinerary manageable.
 Since you’re spending 3 days in Porto, you will have plenty of time for other landmarks too.

-The Church of São Francisco or Igreja de São Francisco is an iconic Gothic style building of Porto and you shouldn’t miss seeing it.
+The Church of São Francisco or Igreja de São Francisco is an iconic Gothic-style building of Porto and you shouldn’t miss seeing it.